RabbiIslamRony/Github-Repo-finder/test.md

 - **Smart Suggestions**: Quick access to popular technology keywords
 - **Repository Statistics**: View stars and forks count for each repository
 - **One-Click Access**: Direct access to repositories with a single click
+- **Copy Repository Links**: Easily copy repository URLs to your clipboard
 - **Clean Interface**: Modern and user-friendly design

 ## 🚀 Installation